Xayvay/DrivingHistory/README.md

 ### DriverService class

-Created this class to add a driver to the drivers ArrayList.
 Simple service for adding new drivers when a parsed Driver line is given.

 ### TripService class

-Created this class to add a driver's trip.
+Simple service that will add a trip to the designated driver.
 This will look for the driver and see if the driverName in the parsed Trip line matches a driver in our drivers ArrayList

 ### Driver class